iCost: A Novel Instance-Complexity-Based Cost-Sensitive Learning Framework: Introduction

+CSL is implemented through a cost matrix, as shown in Table~\ref{cost}.
+Here, \(C_r\) and \(C_p\) denote the penalties associated with misclassifying minority-class and majority-class instances, respectively.
+In the error-driven design, both \(C_r\) and \(C_p\) are set to 1.
+In the cost-driven setting, \(C_p\) is set to 1, while \(C_r\) is assigned a higher value to increase the model's sensitivity toward the minority class.
+This improves the recall/sensitivity score.
+However, increasing \(C_r\) also introduces a trade-off: while it may improve recall, excessive penalization can reduce specificity by increasing the number of majority-class misclassifications.
+In practice, the minority-class penalty is often selected heuristically or optimized using search-based methods to maintain a good balance between sensitivity and specificity.
+In the scikit-learn implementation class weights are often derived from the class frequencies and are therefore closely related to the imbalance ratio.

-The effect of modifying the weights of the instances on the decision boundary for the Support Vector Machine (SVM) classifier is illustrated in Fig \ref{wt}.
-Assigning a higher weight to some instances forces the classifier to put more emphasis on getting those points right, deforming the original decision boundary.
-This often leads to misclassifications of some of the nearby unweighted samples, as can be observed from the figure.
-Therefore, instances should be weighted very carefully to avoid unusual predicaments.
+The effect of instance weighting on the decision boundary of a Support Vector Machine (SVM) classifier is illustrated in Fig.~\ref{wt}.
+Assigning a higher weight to selected instances forces the classifier to prioritize their correct classification, thereby shifting or deforming the original decision boundary.
+However, this adjustment may also cause nearby lower-weighted instances to be misclassified, as shown in the figure.
+Therefore, instance weights must be assigned carefully to avoid excessive boundary distortion and unintended misclassifications.